-The development of tree-ring chronologies for the twelve most dominant tree species at our site (Bourg et al., 2013; Helcoski et al., 2019) gave us the sample size to compare historical drought responses across species (Fig. 3) and associated traits at a single site (see also Elliott et al., 2015).
+The development of tree-ring chronologies for the twelve most dominant tree species at our site (Bourg et al., 2013; Helcoski et al., 2019) provided a sufficient sample size to compare historical drought responses across species (Fig. 3) and associated traits at a single site (see also Elliott et al., 2015).
 Our study reinforced current understanding (see Introduction) that wood density and LMA are not reliably linked to drought tolerance (Table 1).
 Contrary to several previous studies in temperate deciduous forests (Kannenberg et al., 2019; Friedrichs et al., 2009; Elliott et al., 2015), we did not find an association between xylem porosity and drought resistance or resilience, as the two diffuse-porous species, Liriodendron tulipifera and Fagus grandifolia, were at opposite ends of the Rt spectrum (Fig. 3).
 While the low Rt of L. tulipifera is consistent with other studies (Elliott et al., 2015), the high Rt of F. grandifolia contrasts with studies identifying diffuse porous species in general (Kannenberg et al., 2019; Elliott et al., 2015), and the genus Fagus in particular (Friedrichs et al., 2009), as drought sensitive.
 There are two potential explanations for this discrepancy.
 First, other traits can and do override the influence of xylem porosity on drought resistance.
 Ring-porous species are restricted mainly to temperate deciduous forests, while highly drought-tolerant diffuse-porous species exist in other biomes (Wheeler et al., 2007).
 Fagus grandifolia had intermediate πtlp and low PLAdry (Fig. S4), which would have contributed to its drought tolerance (Fig. 4; see discussion below), in concordance with studies identifying Fagus species as intermediate in drought tolerance (Vitasse et al., 2019; Pretzsch et al., 2018).
 A second explanation of why F. grandifolia trees at this particular site had higher Rt and Rs is that the sampled individuals, reflective of the population within the plot, are generally shorter and in less-dominant canopy positions compared to most other species (Fig. S4).
 The species, which is highly shade-tolerant, also has deep crowns (Anderson‐Teixeira et al., 2015b), implying that a lower proportion of leaves would be affected by harsher microclimatic conditions at the top of the canopy under drought (Fig. 2).
 Thus, the high Rt and Rs of the sampled F. grandifolia population can be explained by a combination of fairly drought-resistant leaf traits, shorter stature, and a buffered microenvironment.